rachitpatekar7/Docx-Ingestion-Engine/README.md

    pip install -r requirements.txt
    ```
 4. Configure environment variables in the `.env` file.

+5. The run_email_listener.py script runs independently and is used to listen for new emails related to insurance data ingestion.

+Prerequisites:
+Before running, ensure you have set your email address and an app-specific password as environment variables: EMAIL and APP_PASSWORD.

+To run the email listener, use:

+python engines/run_email_listener.py

 ## Usage Guidelines
 - Ensure that the necessary data is placed in the appropriate directories under `data/`.